-Within the monastery, the Sisters serve in various positions such as prioress, subprioress, business administrator, liturgy director, foundation director, formation and vocation director, health care coordinator, laundress, computer services, and so forth.
+Within the monastery, the Sisters serve in various positions such as prioress, subprioress, business administrator, liturgy director, foundation director, health care coordinator, laundress, computer services, and so forth.
 The ministry of each Sister is determined in a discernment process with the prioress.
 Consideration is given to the Sister’s personal gifts and education, and the needs of the monastery, the church, and the local area.

 The monastery also reaches out in service.
 In the early years of the community, the Sisters’ main work was education in Catholic schools; then needs arose in health care, especially for the elderly.
-In more recent years, Sisters are also asked to provide retreats, spiritual direction, social work services and spiritual care in parishes and health care facilities, as well as teaching in higher education.
+In more recent years, Sisters are asked to provide retreats and spiritual direction, as well as social work services and spiritual care in health care facilities.

-We also support our corporate ministries through personnel and corporate structures.
-The Benedictine Spirituality Center, located within the monastery, provides opportunities for people of all faiths to come for workshops, programs, and private or group retreats.
+We also support our ministries through personnel and corporate structures.
+The Benedictine Spirituality Center, located within the monastery, provides opportunities for people of all faiths to come for private or group retreats.

 Our Benedictine Sponsorship Board assures that two of our previously-owned facilities continue in the Catholic and Benedictine tradition.
 St. Vincent’s Care Center, a skilled care facility in Bismarck, was founded by our Sisters in 1941.